openscopeproject/InteractiveHtmlBom/README.md

 ## Known issues

--   Description and Part columns are not tested yet.
+-   Description and Part columns are not supported/tested yet.
 -   Circle and Arc shape in edge cuts may lead to incorrect board boundary calculation in html render.